indievox-inc/TabBarSplitViewController/README.md

 ## How to Use

+### Import TabBarSplitViewController

 Init TabBarSplitViewController and set as windows's rootViewController.

+For Swift projects, `import TabBarSplitViewController` before using it.
 See [Example](https://github.com/indievox-inc/TabBarSplitViewController/tree/master/Example/TabBarSplitViewControllerDemo).

+For Objective-C projects, `#import "TabBarSplitViewController/TabBarSplitViewController-Swift.h"` before using it, and change project settings - Targets - Build Settings - `Embedded Content Contains Swift Code` to `YES`.
+See [Example-ObjC](https://github.com/indievox-inc/TabBarSplitViewController/tree/master/Example/TabBarSplitViewControllerDemo-ObjC)(`carthage update` before running it).

+### Showing View Controllers

 In primary view controller, `showViewController`(push to primary) / `showDetailViewController`(push to secondary) are preferred rather than the old `pushViewController`.

 All view controllers of the tabBarViewController should be UINavigationController, with respective view controller of each tab as its rootViewController.

-Further reading: [WWDC 2014 Session 216: Building Adaptive Apps with UIKit](https://developer.apple.com/videos/play/wwdc2014-216) for knowledge of implementation details.
+Further reading: [WWDC 2014 Session 216: Building Adaptive Apps with UIKit](https://developer.apple.com/videos/play/wwdc2014/216) for knowledge of implementation details.

 ## Afterword